-This option is designed to facilitate the transfer of Piedmont Technical College students into the University of South Carolina's Electronic Engineering program.
+This option is designed to facilitate the transfer of Piedmont Technical College students into the University of South Carolina's Electrical Engineering program.
 The option is part of the college's partnership efforts with the University's College of Engineering and Computing to establish a pathway and coordinated advising system.
 These courses are the equivalent of the first year at USC's Electrical Engineering Bachelor of Science program.

 Piedmont Technical College students may apply for admission to the USC College of Engineering and Computing through USC's Office of Admissions after successful completion of a minimum of 30 semester hours of the transfer program at Piedmont Technical College.
 Piedmont Technical College students must maintain an overall grade point average of at least 2.75 to be eligible for admission to USC.